-- In the Color Styles inspector, click the New color style button , and choose New from document. - In the document window, Control-click an object using the Pick tool , and choose Color styles New from document.
+- In the Color Styles inspector, click the New color style button - In the document window, Control-click an object using the Pick tool , and choose Color styles New from document.

 To create a color harmony

 - 1 Click Window ▶ Inspectors ▶ Color Styles. - 2 In the Color Styles inspector, click the New color harmony button , and choose New color harmony. - A folder icon for the color harmony appears in the bottom part of the gray area. - 3 Drag any color swatches or color style swatches to the harmony folder.